 Start your meal with a refreshing bibb lettuce or freshly prepared soup du jour, then choose between five decadent entrées, including beef or tenderloin, roasted chicken, pan-seared gnocchi, or catch of the day.
 A gourmet lunch wouldn’t be complete without something sweet, so you’ll finish off your meal with your choice from a selection of fresh, handmade pastries and desserts.
 Coffee and tea service is also offered.

 Once you’ve been wined and dined, you’ll arrive at St. Helena where your private tour of Castello di Amorosa will begin.
-You’ll have two hours to tour, taste, and take in all of the magic of this medieval castle before boarding the Wine Train to return to the station.
+You’ll have two hours to tour, taste, and take in all of the magic of this medieval castle before boarding the motorcoach to return to the station.

 Book your Castle Winery Tour online or call 1-800-427-4124.